 Climate Wednesdays: Solutions for a Cooler Brooklyn

 How can Brooklynites confront the climate crisis?
 What needs to change, and how can we make sure that change will be equitable?
-Over eight evenings thinkers and activists will share their ideas about the crisis and offer strategies for effective action.
+In this series presented by 350 Brooklyn, thinkers and activists share their ideas about the crisis and offer strategies for effective action.

 What is the impact of the climate crisis on our bodies?
 Fossil fuels already affect the health of New Yorkers, with some communities suffering far greater harm than others.
 As we fight warming temperatures, pollution and natural disasters, can we use this moment to create a healthier city for all?

 Transportation is the #2 source of greenhouse gas emissions in New York City.
-We have the nation’s most extensive subway system – and its slowest bus service.
-How can we rescue our ailing public transit system, entice people out of their cars, and get where we need to go in a climate friendly way?
+We have the nation’s most extensive subway system and the slowest bus service.
+With the Covid-19 pandemic comes a new set of mass transit woes.
+But bicycling is surging, and a whole slew of New Yorkers are avoiding the commute altogether as they check into work via Zoom.
+How can we get our troubled public transit system back on track and headed where we need to go in a climate-friendly way?

 Green Collar Jobs: Making a Living, Forging a Better World | 9/16/20